pyOpenSci/python-package-guide/tutorials/intro.md

-A package is installable, which means that you can add the functionality within the package code to any Python environment and import that functionality like you would import numpy or matplotlib.
+A package is installable, which means that you can add the functionality within the package code to any Python environment and import that functionality like you would import NumPy or matplotlib.

 At a high level, you can think about each package as a toolbox filled with different tools that perform specific actions in your code when imported and